lynnlangit/aws-for-bioinformatics/5_Serverless_&_ML-LYNN/2_Machine_Learning/0_Use_ML_APIs.md

 ---

-## Use ML to automatically analyze items in Photos or Videos
+## Use ML API to automatically analyze items in Photos

 ### Why do this
- - ANALYZE items found in photos or videos via machine learning models
+ - ANALYZE items found in photos via machine learning models
  - USE the AWS the best-fit ML API for your input data

 ### What is this
- - Ability to use ML on photo/video data without manually creating/training an ML model
+ - Ability to use ML on photo data without manually creating/training an ML model
- - Product names is Rekognition for Vision Intelligence.
+ - Product names is Rekognition for Vision.

 ### How to do this
  - For Vision API - >